Peter Kortvel // PMM & GTM

 Thinking

 We started in healthcare, but the sales cycles were brutally long.
 So we switched to logistics.
-Then I built a GTM engine that made us read like a much bigger company than we actually were.
+Then I built a GTM engine that made us read like a much bigger company than we were.

 What shipped